amasandy/Checkout-Experience-iOS/README.md

 ```

 #### Callback Scheme
-If your setup includes an alternative method of payment that may redirect to a third party application or website, you have to set-up a callback scheme.
+If your setup includes an alternative method of payment that may redirect to a third party application or website, you have to setup a callback scheme.
 This scheme will be used to go back to your application when the external action is done.

 You have to choose a scheme that is unique for your application, so that you are sure that it's not used by any other application.
 For the following examples, we will use ```my-custom-scheme``` as scheme, **please don't forget to replace this value with yours**.

 ##### a.
 Declare the custom scheme in your `Info.plist`
-This setup will make your application able to open links in the following format: ```my-custom-scheme://...``` .
+This setup allows your application to open links in the following format: ```my-custom-scheme://...``` .

 ```xml